LLM Flow Processes for Text-Conditioned Regression: Gradient-Free Product of Experts with Diffusion

-We utilise a products of experts \citep{hinton-products-experts} approach, defining the product of experts distribution given conditioning variable \(c\) as\footnote{ For simplicity in this subsection we consider the standard setting of diffusion in single variable \(\vec{y}_t\), rather than the more complex NDP setup. }
+We utilise a products of experts \citep{hinton-products-experts} which is the natural way to combine two distributions encoding independent sources of information.
+We begin with a distribution \(p_1\) defined by our diffusion model,\footnote{For simplicity in this section we consider the standard setting of diffusion in single variable \(\vec{y}_t\), rather than the more complex NDP setup.} and \(q\) an ``expert'' distribution (for example LLMP predictions) we wish to integrate information from via an extra conditioning variable \(c\) (for example a textual prompt).
+We define the product of experts distribution of these as

-where \( Z_c = \int q(\vec{y}_1|c) p_1(\vec{y}) \mathrm{d}\vec{y}\) is a normalising constant.
-In our case \(p_1\) is the distribution defined by our diffusion model, and \(q\) is an ``expert'' distribution (for example LLMP predictions) we wish to integrate information from.
+where \( Z_c = \int q(\vec{y}_1|c) p_1(\vec{y}_1) \mathrm{d}\vec{y}_1\) is a normalising constant.
 An advantage of this product-of-experts formulation is that density is concentrated where both \(q\) and \(p_1\) have probability mass, so we are unlikely to end up in the low-density regions of \(p_1\) where our score model has poorly learned the underlying density.

 Using the same conditional probability distributions as our original flow model (for example, the OT affine Gaussian flow), we define a time-dependent version of the product distribution,